philipkiely/philipkiely.com/README.md

 This repository contains the static site generator and source files that power my personal website, https://philipkiely.com

+The code for this site is open-source under the MIT license, but the content (blog posts, sales page copy, original images, etc) is copyright Philip Kiely & Company, please don't reproduce that part.

 ## Getting Started

 Requires Python 3.7+ and a virtual environment.